arouyan/lakeFS/docs/reference/upgrade.md

 #### Migrating Azure Blob Storage data with AzCopy

 [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) is a command-line utility that you can use to copy blobs or files to or from a storage account.
-We can use it for copying the data between the prefixes in the Azure storage account container, and later on removing it.
+We can use it for copying the data between the prefixes in the Azure storage account container and later on removing it.

 First, you need to acquire an [Account SAS](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview#account-sas).
 Using the Azure CLI: